 Ride Roller Coasters

-Go to a local amusement park and try riding all the fun rides.
+Go to a local amusement park and try all the fun rides.
 Your kids will love the thrill of riding a roller coaster.

 Ride a Ferris Wheel